decioferreira/bootstrap-generators/README.md

     gem 'less-rails'

-Then you just have to pass `--stylesheet-engine==less` option:
+Then you just have to pass `--stylesheet-engine=less` option:

-    rails generate bootstrap:install --stylesheet-engine==less
+    rails generate bootstrap:install --stylesheet-engine=less

 Run bundle install: